 The Primal Blueprint by Mark Sisson

 I have opened with health and shall close with it: I have to talk about the Primal lifestyle.
 But while Primal is part of the ancestral health movement, I don’t believe in paleo role playing as occasionally exercised by the overly eager.
-I consider looking back at our ancestors an act of looking for clues and then verifying or disproving its viability using modern science.
+I consider looking back at our ancestors an act of looking for clues and then verifying or disproving their viability using modern science.
 Not an act to look for rules.